Must-Have Maternity Items Under $15

 To Keep Lower Back Pain at Bay

 Pregnancy belts act like a bra for your bump, giving you extra support and lift to take some of the pressure off of your back.
+This one is our pick for the best affordable maternity belt.

 For Some Pregnancy-Safe Pampering